panzerdp/dmitripavlutin.com/content/posts/046-function-parameters/index.md

 sumArgs(5, 6); // => 11
 ```

-`...numbers` is a rest parameter that holds the arguments into an array `[5, 6]`.
-Since `numbers` is an array, you can easily use all the fancy array methods on it (contrary with `arguments` that is an array-like object).
+`...numbers` is a rest parameter that holds the arguments in an array `[5, 6]`.
+Since `numbers` is an array, you can easily use all the fancy array methods on it (contrary to `arguments` that is an array-like object).

-While the `arguments` object is not available inside the arrow functions, the rest parameters work without problem:
+While the `arguments` object is not available inside the arrow functions, the rest parameters work without problem here:

 ```javascript
 const sumArgs = (...numbers) => {